Tanay-Dwivedi/Sorting-Algorithms/src/CombSort/README.md

 ## Uses:-

-Here are five common uses of Comb Sort:

 1. **Small to Medium-sized Datasets**: Comb Sort is suitable for sorting small to medium-sized datasets where its simplicity and moderate efficiency offer a practical solution.

 2. **Sorting Nearly Sorted Arrays**: It performs well on nearly sorted arrays or arrays with small disorderings, efficiently correcting minor discrepancies.